 • Working capital ratios and client metrics

-Master Database Single source of truth – no hardcoded numbers anywhere ONE ROW ADDED → ALL 22 VIEWS UPDATE MODULE 01 KPIs Financial & operating foundation 12 KPI VIEWS • LIVE SLICERS MODULE 02 Benchmarking Quartiles, CAGR, normalisation WHERE YOU STAND IN THE SECTOR MODULE 03 Strategic Signals Pre-empt the future BOARD-READY SNAPSHOTS OUTPUT 22-view master • segment • geography OUTPUT C&B intelligence • pay-performance matrix OUTPUT Company profiles • scenario model • signals
+SIOS · data architecture Master Database Single source of truth – no hardcoded numbers anywhere ONE ROW ADDED → ALL 22 VIEWS UPDATE MODULE 01 KPIs Financial & operating foundation 12 KPI VIEWS · LIVE SLICERS MODULE 02 Benchmarking Quartiles, CAGR, normalisation WHERE YOU STAND IN THE SECTOR MODULE 03 Strategic Signals Pre-empt the future BOARD-READY SNAPSHOTS OUTPUT Master KPI sheet, 12 live views OUTPUT C&B intelligence · pay-performance matrix OUTPUT Company profile, scenario model, signals

 Three modules.